List of Mexican states by Human Development Index

+Map of the Mexican states by Human Development Index in 2023.

 The following table presents a listing of Mexico's 32 federal states, ranked in order of their Human Development Index, as reported by the United Nations Development Programme with data from 1990 to 2017.

 As of 2023, thirteen states plus Mexico City are classified as having "very high human development."
 The remaining states, are labeled as having "high human development."